KaushiML3/portfolio/README.md

-# Used Model and Architectures
+# USED MODEL AND ARCHITECTURES
 * * *

 <table>